-$$TC = £65,584 + 1.34\% Sales$$
+$TC = \pounds65,584 + 1.34\% Sales$

 - D. If the variable portion of the marketing cost is sales commissions, it is economically plausible for sales to be a cost driver. - E. Even if marketing department costs are discretionary, they may be positively correlated with sales.
 When more money is spent on marketing, sales may go up.
-In addition, discretionary costs such as marketing are often increased when profits increase.
+In addition, discretionary costs such as marketing are often increased when profits increase, because there is more money to spend.
 Assuming that profits are more likely to increase when sales increase, there would be a positive correlation between marketing department costs and sales. - F. Discretionary costs are set by decision, usually annually.
 Therefore, the cost estimate should not be based on past costs, using regression or any other technique.
 Instead, the decision maker(s) should be asked what next year's cost will be.